wordnik/nyt-first-said/README.md

 - Download data needed by `textblob` with `make install-textblob`.
 - Run `docker compose up` to get a Redis service running on port 6379.
     - If you want to inspect the persistent storage, it's on the host machine at `/var/lib/docker/volumes/nyt-first-said_redis_data/`.
-- Run the main program with `python parsers/simple_scrape.py"
+- Run the main program with `python simple_scrape.py"

+# Tests

+Run tests with `make run-test`.